TMmichi/dualarm_manipulator/README.md

 ### 1-3.
 Build repo

-Build your repo with `catkin_make` command in the directory where your `src` folder located.
+Build your repo with `catkin_make` command in the directory where your `src` folder is located.
 ```
 catkin_make
 ```